philipptrenz/photo-booth/README.md

 # Photo Booth

-**A Photo Booth Software using Electron, gPhoto2, Python and your Camera**
+**A Photo Booth Software using Electron, gphoto2 and your camera**

-NOTE: Still under development, this is not yet working!

 ## How it works

 Simply connect your camera (e.g. I have a Nikon D5300) via USB to the computer running this application.
 The app shows a countdown by clicking at the screen (or tapping at a touchscreen), triggers your camera to take a photo, downloads it from your camera and displays it at the screen.
 First in fullscreen, then it adds it to a gallery of previous taken photos.

-Because of the use of gphoto2 it works with nearly any cameras like plug and play.
-A list of supported devices you can find [here](http://gphoto.org/proj/libgphoto2/support.php).
+Because of the use of gphoto2 it works with nearly any cameras plug and play.
+A list of supported devices you find [here](http://gphoto.org/proj/libgphoto2/support.php).

 ## To Use